Tracyak24/Product-Fit-Analysis/README.md

 # Product Fit Analysis
-A SQL project analyzing how product dimensions align with store capacities to optimize inventory distribution and maximize space utilization.
+An SQL project analyzing how product dimensions align with store capacities to optimize inventory distribution and maximize space utilization.

 • Data Source: Kaggle